chrismembrey/return_of_investment_films/README.md

 ![image](https://user-images.githubusercontent.com/76961031/118816751-672ebf00-b8aa-11eb-8f42-0dcd08a3dac3.png)

+To see the full method behind the regression analysis, please see the notebook titled 'modelling to see feature importance using regression techniques' in the 'modelling' folder.

 ## Classification Modelling
 ElasticNet Logistic Regression, Decision Tree Classification, XGBoost (ensemble method) and a Support Vector Machine were used to predict whether films would make a profit or not.
 Each film performed better than randomly guessing if the film would make a profit (above the baseline accuracy) with the best being an ElasticNet logistic regression model (l1_ratio of 0.21 , C of 51.79).
-The ElasticNet model had a cross validated accuacy of ~0.66 and had a similar score to the Support Vetor Machine.
+The ElasticNet model had a cross validated accuracy of ~0.66 and had a similar score to the Support Vector Machine.

 ![image](https://user-images.githubusercontent.com/76961031/118816000-ac062600-b8a9-11eb-8272-206a66bfd4f6.png)